mtolly/onyx/haskell/README.md

     in a full 3D graphical display.
 Currently 5-fret guitar/bass/keys (including tap/open notes) and 4-lane drums (including cymbals) are supported, with more to come.

+    You can configure MSAA and FXAA antialiasing in `Edit > Preferences`.

     Gem models and textures created by Inventor211.
 Most textures, models, and shaders are customizable, inside the `onyx-resources` folder.